Bart: See? That's my expression.

 - Homer Simpson's "D'oh" in itself was borrowed from somebody else, namely actor James Finlayson from the Laurel and Hardy series, who used to say it in a very long outstretched way, more like "D'oooooooooooooooooooh".
 It was shortened because things have to go a lot quicker in animation.

-- In "Natural Born Kissers", Moe borrowed Helen's "Won't someone think of the children?" line.
+- In "Natural Born Kissers", Moe borrows Helen Lovejoy's "Won't someone Think of the Children!?" line.

 - South Park:

 Clyde: For the last time, I'm not fat, so stop calling me fat, GODDAMMIT!
 (Covers his mouth when he realizes he's beginning to act like Cartman)

 - A couple of times Stan and Kenny have said Cartman's "Screw you guys, I'm going home!"

 - There have been instances where Stan and Kyle's usual "Oh my god!
 They killed Kenny!"
 "You bastards!" is taken by other characters:

 - In "The Red Badge of Gayness", when Kenny got killed, Grandpa Marsh yelled "You bastard!" which Kyle responded with an annoyed "Hey!"

 - In "Prehistoric Ice Man", Cartman causes Kyle to fall into a hole.
 Stan tells him "Great job, fatass, you killed Kyle!" and Kenny followed with a muffled "You bastard!"